top of page

 Braised Yardlong Beans with Tomatoes and White Beans

-Here is a variation of a classic Tuscan dish featuring remarkable 18-inch yardlong beans, commonly called fagiolini serpenti or fagiolini di Sant’ Anna in Italy.
+Here is a variation of a classic Tuscan dish featuring remarkable 18-inch yardlong beans, called fagiolini serpenti or fagiolini di Sant’ Anna in Italy.
 You can find them in most Asian markets and at summer farmers markets.
-Sautéed without oil in a flavorful mix of fresh cherry tomatoes, garlic, pine nuts, and seasoned with aka (red) miso and wakame (instead of anchovy), they are tossed with white beans, and then braised in a hot oven to lightly toast and thicken its flavorful juices into a sauce.
-Serve as an entrée with toasted, garlicy slices of whole grain bread to sop up the juices, or atop the crusty toasts as crostini.
+First, we dry sauté a flavorful mix of cherry tomatoes, garlic, pine nuts, and season with aka (red) miso and wakame (instead of anchovy).
+Then we toss in white beans and braise the mix in a hot oven.
+This thickens its flavorful juices into a delectable sauce as it lightly toasts the dish.
+Serve as an entrée with toasted, garlicked slices of a rustic 100% whole grain loaf to sop up the juices, or atop crusty garlic toast and serve them as bruschetta for an appetizer.

-Yardlong beans’ flavor is delicate, reminiscent to asparagus, some say.
-They hold up better than other green bean varieties in a braise or a stew, and of course they are happy to be stir-fried in Chinese and Indonesian dishes.
-Yardlongs are quite nutritious with high levels of folates, vitamins A and C, potassium, phosphorus, magnesium, and calcium.
-Heat-tolerant, they survive better than snap beans in warming climes, and all the components in this dish are very low emitters of greenhouse gas emissions.
+Yardlong beans may look like green beans, but their flavor is more delicate, more akin to asparagus.
+They hold up better than other green bean varieties in a braise or a stew, and of course they are happy to be stir-fried in Chinese and Indonesian dishes too.
+A heat-tolerant crop, they survive better than snap beans in warming climes.
+Yardlongs are quite nutritious too: They offer high levels of folates, vitamins A and C, potassium, phosphorus, magnesium, and calcium.

 Serves 4 to 5